freebsd/pkg/external/curl/docs/libcurl/opts/CURLOPT_SSLKEY.md

 the filename of your private key.
 The default format is "PEM" and can be changed with CURLOPT_SSLKEYTYPE(3).

-(Windows, iOS and Mac OS X) This option is ignored by Secure Transport and Schannel SSL backends because they expect the private key to be already present in the key-chain or PKCS#12 file containing the certificate.
+(Windows, iOS and macOS) This option is ignored by Secure Transport and Schannel SSL backends because they expect the private key to be already present in the key-chain or PKCS#12 file containing the certificate.

 The application does not have to keep the string around after setting this option.

+Using this option multiple times makes the last set string override the previous ones.
+Set it to NULL to disable its use again.

 # DEFAULT